Love Crime: Cast

+Production

+Filming partially took place at the prison in Coulaines (Sarthe).

 Release

 The film opened in the United States in September 2011 in a limited release through Sundance Selects.
 The dialogue is in both French and English; English being spoken only when the characters of Christine and Isabelle have to interact or deal with foreign clients who do not speak French.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 64% based on 78 reviews, with an average rating of 6.2/10.
 The site's critics consensus reads, "Director Corneau's swan song, Love Crime is smart and typically well-directed, but too thin and formulaic to overcome its melodramatic trappings."

 Remake

 A French-German remake of Love Crime, titled Passion, was directed by Brian De Palma and released in 2012, starring Rachel McAdams and Noomi Rapace in the lead roles.
 It was sold at the 2012 Cannes Film Festival.
 The film was selected to compete for the Golden Lion at the 69th Venice International Film Festival.